frederic-perez/AmE-dictionary/data/idioms.md

 __pitch a fit__ To become very or unreasonably angry or upset; to have an outburst of rage, frustration, or ill temper. _My mom’s going to pitch a fit when she sees what happened to the car!_ _I was so embarrassed when Danny started pitching a fit in the grocery store._
 __pitch in__ :dart:
 __pitch/throw (someone) a curve ball__ _slang_ __1__ To mislead; deceive. __2__ To cause to be surprised, especially unpleasantly so.
-__pizzazz__ Dazzling, flamboyant style, energy, or vitality.
-Punch; glitter and excitement. _Your performance was a little bit dull, truthfully.
+__pizzazz__ :two: Dazzling, flamboyant style, energy, or vitality.
+Punch; glitter and excitement.
+Energy; power. _Your performance was a little bit dull, truthfully.
 It was technically sound, but it needed more pizzazz.__Listen to the way she put pizzazz into that song!_
 __place an order__
 __place your bets__
 __plain and simple__ :two::hammer::astonished: _This was our mistake, plain and simple._
 __plastic grin__ A forced, artificial smile; a smile someone wears despite having no feelings of happiness or joy. _Look at his big plastic grin—he’s such a con man!
 I sure hope he doesn’t win the election._
+__play (one’s) cards__
 __play ball__ :three::hammer:
 __play by the rules__ To adhere to the rules, strictures, or conditions imposed by person or body of authority.
 __play chicken__ _slang_ To play dangerous games in order to discover who is the bravest.